dmlc/xgboost/doc/contribute.rst

 Linter
 ======

+.. note:: Having issue?
+Try Docker container

+  If you are having difficulty running the commands below (e.g. due to missing packages), consider using our Docker container.
+See :ref:`linting_inside_docker`.

 We use `pylint <https://github.com/PyCQA/pylint>`_ and `cpplint <https://github.com/cpplint/cpplint>`_ to enforce style convention and find potential errors.
 Linting is especially useful for Python, as we can catch many errors that would have otherwise occured at run-time.

 To run this check locally, run the following command from the top level source tree: